scateu/scateu.github.io/_pages/01-about.md

     - The most powerful person in the world is the storyteller. - Steve Jobs, 1994
     - Do.
 Or do not.
 There is no try.  - Yoda
     - Everyone you meet is fighting a battle you know nothing about.
 Be kind.
 Always.  - Brad Meltzer
+    - Religion is a culture of faith; science is a culture of doubt.  - Richard Feynman

 ## 2 Projects